Creative Europe Programme - Performance - European Commission

 Contribution to digital transition (million EUR):

-• The legal base sets out that creative Europe contributes to the digital shift of the cultural and creative sectors.
+• The legal basis states that creative Europe should contribute to the digital shift of the cultural and creative sectors.

 • In the cooperation projects under the culture strand, the digital priority to help the European cultural and creative sectors to undertake or accelerate their digital transition is included as the first or second priority in the project application.
-Moreover, creative Europe networks also have an objective to help the European cultural and creative sectors to fully take advantage of new technologies to enhance their competitiveness.
+Moreover, creative Europe networks also have the objective of helping the European cultural and creative sectors to fully take advantage of new technologies to enhance their competitiveness.

-• Under the media strand, a number of existing schemes have integrated a strong digital dimension.
-The ‘Talents and skills’ scheme includes as a priority the strengthening of the capacity of audiovisual professionals to embrace the digital transition.
-Support is given to television and online content to facilitate European and international co-productions for exploitation by TV broadcasters and digital platforms.
+• Under the MEDIA strand, a number of existing schemes have integrated a strong digital dimension.
+The talent and skills scheme includes as a priority the strengthening of the capacity of audiovisual professionals to embrace the digital transition.
+Support is also given to television and online content to facilitate European and international co-productions for exploitation by both digital platforms and TV broadcasters.
 Also, European video-on-demand networks are supported in their efforts to screen a significant proportion of European works.
-Support to film markets and festivals has been adapted to support hybrid events online.
+Both the theatrical and the online distribution of films are funded through the MEDIA strand.
+Support for film markets and festivals has been adapted to provide assistance to hybrid events online.

-• Also, as of 2021, new schemes have been established to deepen support to digitisation.
-The ‘Innovative tools’ scheme supports the promotion and marketing of tools, including online and through the use of data analytics, to increase the reach of European works.
-The ‘Video games and immersive content’ scheme is dedicated to supporting the development of digital content.
+• Also, since 2021, new schemes have been established to deepen support for digitisation.
+The innovative tools and business models scheme supports the promotion and marketing of tools, including online and through the use of data analytics, to increase the reach of European works.
+The video games and immersive content scheme is dedicated to supporting the development of digital content, including for virtual worlds.
 Furthermore, a virtual reality / augmented reality industry coalition was established to stimulate cooperation across industry sectors and ensure European leadership.

-• Under the cross-sectoral strand, the creative innovation labs encourage innovative approaches for content creation and distribution, taking into account the challenges of the digital transition.
-Also, support to news media collaborations has been introduced to address structural challenges, including digitisation, to the production and monetisation of quality journalism.
+• Under the cross-sectoral strand, the creative innovation labs encourage innovative approaches to content creation and distribution, taking into account the opportunities of the digital transition, notably virtual worlds.
+Also, support for news media collaborations has been introduced to address structural challenges, including digitisation, to the production and monetisation of quality journalism.

-• The yearly contribution to digital objectives is based on beneficiary organisations' applications for funding for projects with digital-related topics.
-Data is provisional, as finals results will be available upon the completion of projects (normally 2 to 3 years after the start).
+• The yearly contribution to digital objectives is based on beneficiary organisations’ applications for funding for projects with digital-related topics.
+Data are provisional, as the final results will only be available upon the completion of projects (normally 2 to 3 years after the start).

 Budget performance – outcomes